-Many of these occurred along plate boundaries, where tectonic plates collide, separate or slide past each other.
-Here we discuss an event from Indonesia, in which strike-slip faulting and the ensuing tsunami resulted in significant damage.
-We also show an event from Greece, where the plate boundary is more diffuse, but still leads to large earthquakes.
-Finally, we consider events from Hawaii, recorded during an eruptive sequence of Kilauea Volcano.
-Here, the mantle is upwelling in a plume-like structure, forming the chain of Hawaiian Islands.
+strike-slip faulting and the ensuing tsunami resulted in significant damage.
+We also show an event from Greece, where the plate boundary is more diffuse but still leads to large earthquakes.
+Finally, we consider events from Hawaii, recorded during an eruptive sequence of Kīlauea volcano.
+Here, the mantle is upwelling in a plume-like structure, forming the chain of Hawaiian islands.
 But first, we consider an earthquake much closer to home, which occurred on an ancient fault that is still settling down in response to the retreat of the large glacial sheets that once covered the British Isles.
 Cumulatively, these signals document the voice of a restless planet.

 When an earthquake occurs, it releases energy in the form of seismic waves which radiate away from the earthquake source in all directions.
-This energy can be picked up by seismometers because they are highly sensitive instruments capable of measuring vibrations not only in the immediate vicinity of the instrument, but also from regional and teleseismic distances.
-What distinguishes a regional from a teleseismic event is a bit arbitrary, but generally, teleseismic events are considered to be those that occur at distances greater than 1000 km and regional events are closer.
-Charles Richter (1935) established an empirical magnitude scale for assessing the size of local seismic events (abbreviated (ML), defined as those closer than 500 km from a seismic station.
+This energy can be picked up by seismometers, because they are highly sensitive instruments capable of measuring vibrations not only in the immediate vicinity of the instrument but also from regional and teleseismic distances.
+What distinguishes a regional event from a teleseismic event is a bit arbitrary, but generally, teleseismic events are considered to be those that occur at distances greater than $1000 \,\mathrm{km}$ and regional events are closer.
+Charles Richter (Richter, 1935) established an empirical magnitude scale for assessing the size of local seismic events (abbreviated M_1), which is defined as those closer than $500 \,\mathrm{km}$ from a seismic station.
 There are several magnitude scales in use today, but Richter's local magnitude scale is among the most commonly used.
-When describing the size of larger seismic events (magnitude 4 and above) it is more common to use the moment magnitude scale (abbreviated Mw) which is based on an assessment of the work (force times distance) done during earthquake rupture (Hanks and Kanamori, 1979).
-Where possible, seismologists prefer to use the Mw scale over the ML scale, as the former is directly related to physical processes (i.e., the slip on a fault area in rock of a given strength) (see, e.g., Kendall et al. (2019)).
+When describing the size of larger seismic events (magnitude 4 and above), it is more common to use the moment magnitude scale (abbreviated M{w}), which is based on an assessment of the work (force times distance) done during earthquake rupture (Hanks and Kanamori, 1979).
+Where possible, seismologists prefer to use the M{w} scale over the M{l} scale, as the former is directly related to physical processes (i.e. the slip on a fault area in rock of a given strength) (see, e.g. Kendall et al., 2019).